Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_HEALTH_ERR_Module_devicehealth.md

 # Troubleshoot `HEALTH_ERR` Module `devicehealth` has failed table Device already exists

-In the event that a `ceph health detail` or a `ceph -s` shows the below command then please follow the below procedure to fix the issue.
+## Symptom

-Error Message:
+In the event that a `ceph health detail` or a `ceph -s` shows the below error message, then follow the below procedure to fix the issue:

 ```text
     health: HEALTH_ERR